Growth Hormone with Suppression (Blood)

 Enlarged hands and feet

-You may also have this test if you have been diagnosed with acromegaly, to help your doctor keep an eye on your disease.
+You may also have this test if you have been diagnosed with acromegaly, to help your healthcare provider keep an eye on your disease.

-You may have this test if you have been given treatment to decrease GH production, so your doctor can watch your dosage and change it if needed.
+You may have this test if you have been given treatment to decrease GH production, so your healthcare provider can watch your dosage and change it if needed.

 What other tests might I have along with this test?

-Your doctor may also order other tests such as an oral glucose tolerance test to see if your GH is higher than normal.
+Your healthcare provider may also order other tests such as an oral glucose tolerance test to see if your GH is higher than normal.

-Your doctor may also check the levels of other hormones including:
+Your healthcare provider may also check the levels of other hormones including:

 Growth-hormone-releasing hormone, or GHRH